Worried your child has ADHD: first steps

 Clear verbal instructions

-Your child will find it easier to behave well if she has a good understanding of what you want her to do.
+Your child will find it easier to behave well if he has a good understanding of what you want him to do.
 Clear, easy-to-follow verbal instructions linked to consequences will help.
 You can help your child to follow verbal instructions by:

 - making sure you have your child’s attention and keeping eye contact